jmadinlab/traits/public/procedures.md

 Entering published data not already in the database in strongly encouraged to improve the data's longevity and augment data analysis.
 A case in which this might occur is a meta-analysis.
 The data enterer can keep the data they submit private until their study is published.

-> The key ojective is to extract the data in such a way as to avoid people ever needing to go back to the primary resource again.
+> The key objective is to extract data from resources in such a way as to avoid people ever needing to go back to the that resource again.

 For example, extracting only the mean value of a trait from a paper, without extracting any measure of variation or the context in which the trait was measured, will mean that the data may not be useful for other purposes.
 Someone else might need to go back and extract the information again, and there is a chance your initial efforts won't be cited.

 - **Primary resources only.** Often people enter data from summary tables in papers that come from other (primary) resources.
 It is important to enter the data from the primary resource for two reasons: (1) so that the primary resource's author is credited for their work, and (2) to avoid data duplication, where the same data are entered from both the primary and secondary resource.
-Secondary resources, such as meta-analyses, can be credited for accummulating data by using database [citation manager](http://coraltraits.org/citations).
+Secondary resources, such as meta-analyses, can be credited for for large data compilations (see *[bulk imports](http://coraltraits.org/bulk_import)*).

 - **Careful extraction.** Copy values from tables carefully and double check.
 Extracting data from figures can be done with software like ImageJ, where a scale can be set based on axis values and measurements of plotted data made, including error bars.